What to expect in therapy

 When working with adolescents, I provide the teenage client with a confidential environment to explore his or her thoughts and feelings.
 Parents are involved in a teenager's treatment as needed to facilitate appropriate emotional and behavioral changes so that their teenager may enjoy a higher quality of life.

-When working with adults, I help the individual identify the stressors, problematic thoughts, and/or behaviors that are causing her distress.
+When working with adults, I help individual identify the stressors, problematic thoughts, and/or behaviors that are causing them distress.
 In therapy, clients will be encouraged to challenge previously held beliefs that may be contributing to their distress.
 As these negative thought processes are identified, individuals will be encouraged to try out new ways of interacting in an effort to improve their life satisfaction.